enonic/starter-react4xp/README.md

 - Start XP
 - Enter Content Studio
 - Add a Site.
 Give it a display name and activate this starter app.
-- Select the "Default Page" page controller
+- Select the "Default Page" page controller (and apply/save).
 - You now see a drag and drop region.
 Insert a part.
 - In the dropdown menu, choose the "Hello React" part.